pattonjosh/hello-world/README.md

 # hello-world
 Hello,

 I'm Josh Patton, a student at Jefferson State Community College.
 I dont have much experience with Github, but I hope to get acclumated to it relativly fast.
 I have about a year of experience with Java and have dabbled in C#.
+I plan to get a job in the programming field, but also have intrests in game delevlopment.